Open Source Vulnerability format

 affected[].ranges[].database_specific field

-The ranges object’s database_specific field is a JSON object holding additional information about the range from which the record was obtained.
+The ranges object’s database_specific field is a JSON object holding additional information about the range as defined by the database from which the record was obtained.
 The meaning of the values within the object is entirely defined by the database and beyond the scope of this document.

 Databases should only use this field to store additional context that may be useful in converting from the OSV format back into the original database representation.
 Values in this field have no effect on the evaluation algorithm.